Zeriabo/ZwashApp/README.md

 Start the application by running the main method in the ZwashApplication class.

 Open your web browser and navigate to http://localhost:8080/swagger-ui/index.html to access the Swagger UI.
+Usage
+Once you have completed the installation steps, you can start using the Zwash app.
+To run the app using Docker Compose:

+Make sure you have Docker Compose installed on your machine.

+In the project directory, create a file named docker-compose.yml Open a terminal and navigate to the project directory.

+Run the following command to start the Zwash app using Docker Compose:

+docker-compose up
+Once the containers are up and running, you can access the Zwash app by opening your web browser and navigating to (http://localhost:8080/swagger-ui/index.html).
+This will launch the Swagger UI, where you can explore and interact with the available endpoints.

 In the Swagger UI, you will see a list of available endpoints categorized by controllers.
 Explore the available endpoints to understand the functionality of the Zwash app.